kailash-manasarovar/statement/docs/timeline/2026/august.md

 - And why I'm still here.
 - p.s. all this sparked by the truth coming out (egg-extractions over the last year - maybe even bumping into someone involved that made me cry for no reason, in the street) and people getting very angry about the truth coming out, and asking me if i want to disappear like [Kathleen Love](../2011-to-2020/2020.md#kathleen-love), and telling me i have to die... so... i've nothing to lose it seems.
 You've both (see [criminal gang comparison chart](july.md#comparing-the-criminal-porn-gangs-with-unscrupulous-and-insane-security-service-activities)) taken everything from me already, and Anne Hathaway lookalikes at the Wall are really a pretty useless way to make me think you're on my side.
 You're opinion of me is as if I'm a speck of dust on your shoe.
 So, the gigue is up.
 Do whatever you like, I don't care.

-## What a world
+## What a world!

-- Thank God for God and His patience because at this rate we're about to go round again for another trillion years.
+- Thank God for God and His patience because at this rate we're about to go round again without Him for another trillion years.
 - Well done everyone!